myTerminal/template-web-app-gulp/README.md

    - templates to compile AngularJS templates
    - styles to transpile Less CSS stylesheets into CSS stylesheets for the output directory
    - scripts to concatenate, transpile & minify all JavaScript to the output directory
+   - copy-service-worker to copy the service-worker script to the output directory after a few transforms
  - debug
    - clean to clean the output directory
    - copy